100DaysOfCloud/CloudProjects/projects/cloud-native/k8s-mindfulness-service.md

   </tr>
 </table>

+> To submit your project to the Hall of Completion, on a Github Issue and share your public repostiry for review and consideration of approval.

 ## Technical Goal

 This project aims to demonstrate you can deploy a simple production web application to Kubernetes to a managed service provider utilizing standard Kubernetes components and third-party services.